 Relevance to public policy

 Research must have a demonstrable relevance to public policy in NSW.
-It should be clear how the research can be applied by policymakers to either an existing policy priority area, or a potential future policy challenge in NSW.
+It should be clear how the research can be applied by policymakers to either an existing policy priority area, or an emerging policy challenge in NSW.